-All this tree climbing stuff isn’t cheap, but here’s the ticket to being a completely self-sufficient recreational tree climber:
+All this tree climbing stuff isn’t cheap, but here’s the ticket to being a completely self-sufficient tree climber:

-This list includes more than a basic/minimalist tree climbing setup and it’s not all-inclusive or ultra-light, but it does provide a strikingly accurate glimpse into the type of climbing gear an experienced recreational tree climber would likely use when traveling and climbing big trees, both locally and abroad.
+This list includes more than a basic/minimalist tree climbing setup and it’s not all-inclusive or ultra-light, but it does provide a strikingly accurate glimpse into the type of climbing gear an experienced tree climber would likely use when traveling and climbing big trees, both locally and abroad.

 I am not sponsored by anyone or paid to promote any particular item.
 The list below is based solely on my personal and budgetary preferences.
 I’m happy to test and reviewing gear, upon request.